Gagetown Ferry

 The Gagetown Ferry is a cable ferry in the Canadian province of New Brunswick.
-The ferry crosses the Saint John River, linking Gagetown on the west bank with Lower Jemseg on the east bank.
+The ferry crosses the Saint John River, linking Arcadia on the west bank with Lower Jemseg on the east bank.

 The crossing is 0.7 km in length, taking less than 5 minutes, and is free of tolls.
 The ferry carries up to 12 cars at a time, and operates during day times hours on a seasonal schedule.
 It is operated by the New Brunswick Department of Transportation.

 In February, 2016, the ferry service had been eliminated as part of a cost-saving measure put in place by the government.
 The decision created controversy and residents and users organized to pressure the government to maintain the ferry service.

-In August 2019, the new Progressive Conservative government announced the return of the ferry, using the old Belleisle Bay Ferry which is currently being retrofitted for use at Gagetown.
+In August 2019, the new Progressive Conservative government announced the return of the ferry, using the old Belleisle Bay Ferry which is currently being retrofitted for use at Arcadia.

-As of July 1, 2020, ferry service has been restored between Gagetown and Jemseg with ferry F85., the former Belleisle Bay ferry.
+As of July 1, 2020, ferry service has been restored between Arcadia and Jemseg with ferry F85., the former Belleisle Bay ferry.